Customer Service Tips for Customers: Helping the Helpers Help You

 • Drink some water.
 Your body needs water to function well – especially when there is a lot going on.
 Carry a water bottle and recharge as needed.
 Like breathing and walking, stopping to drink water can also help you recenter if done mindfully.

 Assessing and evaluating your stress levels and taking small steps quickly to adjust can help recalibrate and realign.
 Want to develop some skills in advance?
-Watch Pryor’s online video on Managing Stress or consider our seminar Stop Overthinking and Eliminate Decision Fatigue.
+Consider our seminar Stop Overthinking and Eliminate Decision Fatigue.
 These learning options include tips for work and may help on days like Black Friday!

 Black Friday is often the symbolic kickoff to the longer holiday season – a season that can hold stress, joy, frustration, and love.
 Being a better customer helps the customer service representatives who are there to help you – and THAT is a tip that can last all year long.